discordjs/guide/guide/additional-info/rest-api.md

 fetch('https://aws.random.cat/meow').then(response => response.json());
 ```

-Of course, it seems like this does nothing, but what it's doing is launching a request to the random.cat server and random.cat is returning some JSON that contains a `file` property, which is a string containing a link to a random cat. node-fetch returns a response object, which we can change into JSON with `response.json()`.
+It may seem like this does nothing, but what it's doing is launching a request to the random.cat server.
+The server is returning some JSON that contains a `file` property, which is a string containing a link to a random cat. node-fetch returns a response object, which we can change into JSON with `response.json()`.
 Next, let's implement this into a command.
 The code should look similar to this:

 <!-- eslint-skip -->